People

 Email: santos.j@unimelb.edu.au

 Julianna completed her PhD in 2024 at the School of Agriculture, Food and Ecosystem Sciences.
 She comes from Brazil, where she studied the ecology and conservation of Neotropical mammals, including the population dynamics and diet of wild cats and several invasive species.
 Her PhD was on the ecology, genetic diversity and population dynamics of small mammals in fire-prone landscapes in southern Australia.
-Julianna is now a postdoc in the Quantitative and Applied Ecology Group, at University of Melbourne, working on methods to support the implementation of the Red List of Ecosystems and targets of the Kunming-Montreal Global Biodiversity Framework.
+Julianna is now a lecturer the School of Agriculture, Food and Ecosystem Sciences at University of Melbourne, based in the Quantitative and Applied Ecology Group, and is working on methods to support the implementation of the Red List of Ecosystems and targets of the Kunming-Montreal Global Biodiversity Framework.

 Dr Kate Giljohann